To be able to effectively tag your brand images, the Smart Content Service requires that the training images conform to certain guidelines.

 For example, it is not a good idea to tag all of these images as my-party (for training) because they are not visually similar.

 Coverage: There should be sufficient variety in the images in the training.
-The idea is to supply a few but reasonably diverse examples so that AEM learns to focus on the right things.
+The idea is to supply a few but reasonably diverse examples so that Experience Manager learns to focus on the right things.
 If you’re applying the same tag on visually dissimilar images, include at least five examples of each kind.

 For example, for the tag model-down-pose, include more training images similar to the highlighted image below for the service to identify similar images more accurately during tagging.